-As always, I hope you enjoy today’s holidays and observances, a music link to Luis Fonsi and Daddy Yankee, factoids of interest for this day in history, a relevant quote by Sheryl Sandberg on facing tragedy, hoping that in dealing with issues you face that you are not jejune, secure in the knowledge that if you want to find a gift for any memorable events like weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, a music link to Terror Squad, factoids of interest for this day in history, the fact that you are not obsessed with plutomania and a relevant quote from the Walker Report on the police riot at the 1968 Democratic Convention, secure in the knowledge that if you want to find a gift for any memorable events like Father’s Day, college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

-3. 2017 Number One Song—the number one song in 2017 on a run of 15 weeks in that position was “Despacito” by Luis Fonsi and Daddy Yankee.
-Here is a performance of the song: https://www.youtube.com/watch?v=kJQP7kiw5Fk
+3. 2004 Number One Song— the number one song in 2004 on a run of 3 weeks in that position was “Lean Back” by the Squad.
+Here is a recording of the song: https://www.youtube.com/watch?v=oiiTx5u5Nb8.

 Alaskanpoet for Hire, Poems to Admire